samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 Go to [nodejs.org](https://nodejs.org/en/) where you're looking to download a version labelled **LTS**, or *long-term support*.

-> ***Note:*** **LTS** is the version most likely to be supported for the next few months. *Long-term support* versions usually are the most robust, tested and adopted versions which are only subject to smaller updates, that try not to introduce changes that could break your software.
+> ***Note:*** **LTS** is the version most likely to be supported for the next few months. *Long-term support* versions usually are the most robust, tested and adopted versions which are only subject to smaller updates that try not to introduce changes that could break your software.

 Double-click on your downloaded **NodeJS** package and install it.